23004004/001Multiprogramming/README.md

 #### By @23004004 - Carlos Alvarez and @GabGP - Gabriel Garcia

 This project implements a basic multiprogramming operating system capable of performing context switches between multiple processes using a Round-Robin scheduler.
-The system is designed to run on ARM-based architectures, specifically supporting **VersatilePB** and **BeagleBone Black**.
+The system is designed to run on ARM-based architectures, specifically supporting **VersatilePB** - ARM926EJ-S and **BeagleBone Black** - ARM Cortex-A8 (AM335x).

 ## Features